 - 9.12 Applicants are encouraged to hold pre-application discussions with the council.
 The council has a formal procedure for dealing with pre application enquiries.
 The assessment of schemes at pre-application stage together with appropriate fees allows us to dedicate time with applicants to improve the quality of development schemes prior to submission. - 9.13 Pre-application enquiries are not normally open to public consultation.
 However, the council encourages developers/applicants to consult with the community about their initial schemes.
-For certain developments the Localism Act specifically requires applicants to consult with the community before submitting planning applications.
+For certain developments37 the Localism Act specifically requires applicants to consult with the community before submitting planning applications.
 This will give local people a chance to comment when there is an early opportunity to influence the proposal. - 9.14 The council particularly encourages developers of large or potentially controversial schemes to involve the local community prior to submitting a planning application.
 Such involvement should be carried out at an early stage enabling the views of the community to be taken on board.
 Early community involvement can be a way of resolving misunderstandings and tensions, which can arise in the progression of a new planning proposal.
 It can also help avoid public objections at a later stage.
 The council will itself undertake consultation once a planning application has been submitted. - 9.15 The council's Planning Charter will provide guidance on the means the council will normally encourage developers to utilise to involve the local community before they submit their application (see Appendix 2). - 9.16 Pre-application consultation should provide all groups, statutory and non-statutory, and specialist interest groups, with an opportunity to participate in the evolution of development proposals.
-Applicants are especially encouraged to liaise early with infrastructure providers for new developments at the pre-application stage. - 9.17 The results of any pre-application consultation with the community should be reported as part of the submitted application so the council can understand how the community and other stakeholders have been involved and should indicate: - The methods of consultation used to engage community participation, including hard to reach groups - Who was consulted and the level of involvement - The quantitative and qualitative findings of the consultation and - How matters raised in consultation were taken into account in the submitted development proposals
+Applicants are especially encouraged to liaise early with infrastructure providers for new developments at the pre-application stage. - 9.17 The results of any pre-application consultation with the community should be reported as part of the submitted application so the council can understand how the community and other stakeholders have been involved and should indicate: - The methods of consultation used to engage community participation, including hard to reach groups - Who was consulted and the level of involvement - The quantitative and qualitative findings of the consultation and - How matters raised in consultation were taken into account in the submitted development proposals - 9.18 For any public engagement activity, the applicant should provide gender-segregated data and demographic information about the respondents.

-&lt;sup>37 Localism Act 2011: Chapter 4-Consultation, 122 'Consultation before applying for planning permission'.
+37 Localism Act 2011: Chapter 4-Consultation, 122 'Consultation before applying for planning permission'.